annalisa144/reverdecer/_posts/2018-07-28-time-is-not-on-our-side.md

 [![](/images/gris_net_.jpg){:width="60%"}](/images/gris_net.jpg)
 {% endfigure %}

 And I never did the laundry, harvested beans or squash, didn't weed most of the beds, only watered 25% of the garden.
-We didn't work on swails or shower or [dig a new hole for the toilet](https://reverdecer.annalisagross.com/2018/04/20/pup-tent/) or even wash the supper dishes.
+We didn't work on swales or shower or [dig a new hole for the toilet](https://reverdecer.annalisagross.com/2018/04/20/pup-tent/) or even wash the supper dishes.

 Time to check the chickens once more and find some comfort-dessert.
 See you tomorrow, El Terreno.